cd80/lapa/README.md

 #### Improved IRNode Class

-The `IRNode` class now includes additional helper methods for better manipulation and traversal.
+The `IRNode` class includes additional helper methods for better manipulation and traversal.

 - **get_symbols**: Retrieve all symbol names defined in the node and its children.
 - **find_nodes_by_type**: Find all nodes of a specific type.